6cpsmidnight/flip-a-flippin-coin/README.md

 # flip-a-flippin-coin
  You flip a flippin coin, it's that simple.
+(I was bored in class.)